||2nd Floor, Neally Library, L-222-1|

 Schedule of classes, course catalog, course syllabi, exams and/or quizzes, handouts and other required course materials can be provided to qualified students with disabilities upon request.
 Please contact the DSPS office for eligibility requirements.

 E-text is the print version of material in an electronic format.
 The E-text can be used by a screen reader program on a computer.
 If e-text is requested for a required textbook, the e-text will be requested from the publisher.
 If the publisher does not possess the e-text for the textbook, the spine of the textbook will be removed and the textbook will be scanned by the Alternate Media Specialist.

 DSPS has a loan program for equipment needed to play electronic text and books from Learning Ally.
 Learning Ally uses a file format called DAISY and requires special players.
 Daisy players and MP3 players are available for loan through the Alternate Media Specialist by completing our Equipment loan

 form.
 We also have micro cassette recorders and tape players to tape lectures.
 NCR paper is available in the Learning Center U-103 by request, for note taking.

 Large print text is oversized print (16 font to 36 font) intended for use by the visually impaired.
 Students requiring large print materials are required to submit copies of requested materials & request for alternate material form to the Alternate Media Specialist for enlargement production.

-Tactile graphics are used to provide a visually impaired student with access to most types of graphs, charts, or diagrams.
-Students requiring materials in a tactile graphic format are required to submit copies of materials & request for alternate material form to the Alternate Media Specialist office for production.
+Tactile graphics are used to provide a visually impaired students with access to most types of graphs, charts, or diagrams.
+Students requiring materials in a tactile graphic format are required to submit copies of materials & request for alternate material form to the Alternate Media office for production.

 Video Closed Captioning

 Captioning is used to provide deaf or hard of hearing students access to media that are shown in the classroom (Refer to Faculty Resources on DSPS page).